Fair Vintage / Sell a Coin Collection

 Specialist assessment, fair price.

-Most coin collections are assessed purely on metal content by general buyers — ignoring the collector value of rare dates, key varieties, and quality graded examples.
-Fair Vintage's specialists assess every coin in your collection individually, identifying the pieces that carry significant numismatic value above their silver or gold weight.
+Selling old coins or a full collection?
+Most buyers assess coins purely on metal content — ignoring the collector value of rare dates, key varieties, and quality graded examples.
+Fair Vintage's specialists assess every coin individually, identifying pieces that carry significant numismatic value above their silver or gold weight.
+Free insured postage.
+Written valuation on every piece.
+Paid within 72 hours.

 Get a free coin collection estimate →How it works